cezarovici/goLayouter/README.md

     │   └── database.yaml
     └── README.md   # this needs to be implemented
 ```
-As you can see, the controllers and models directories are nested within the app1 directory.
+The controllers and models directories are nested within the app1 directory.
 The files within these directories are also nested within their respective directories.
 This can be a real time-saver when working on large projects with many different files and directories.

-Note that files do not have to be indented, instead, they can either be on the same line or indented with one or more spaces.
+Files do not have to be indented, instead, they can either be on the same line or indented with one or more spaces.
 For example:

 ```sh
 project1